section-engineering-education/engineering-education/articles/react-native-agora-video-conference-app/index.md

 In the starter code, the Navigation is set up using a [Stack Navigator](https://reactnavigation.org/docs/stack-navigator/) with the Home screen and a dummy Video Conference Screen.
 You can find the documentation for the React Native Navigation [here](https://reactnavigation.org/docs/getting-started).

 The Home Screen has 2 buttons, Start and Join.
-The Join button has a text input associated with it to provide the channel ID to join the stream.
+The join button has a text input associated with it to provide the channel ID to join the stream.
 When the text input is empty, the join button will be disabled.

 This is the Home Screen you'll see when you open the app.